mathesar-foundation/mathesar-wiki/projects/sql-dml-operations.md

 ## Problem

-Data Definition Language (DDL) operations are those that manipulate the actual data model on the database.
-Some relevant SQL words are `CREATE`, `ALTER`, and `DROP`.
+Data Manipulation Language (DML) operations are those that manipulate the data stored in a database.
+Some relevant SQL words are `UPDATE`, `INSERT`, and `DELETE`.
 These operations require knowledge of the database to do their work.
-I.e., a function must know the name of a table to `ALTER` it.
-Our current architecture requires reflecting the state of the database into memory in Python, then manipulating that state's representation in Python, then stamping that representation back down onto the database.
+I.e., a function must know the name of a table to `INSERT` into it.
+Our current architecture requires reflecting the state of the database into memory in Python and using that state to build `INSERT` queries and the like.

 Our current setup for this is:
 - Inefficient (reflection is slow)